Course Information

 Your portfolio should include the following artifacts:

-Contents of Portfolio:
+Contents of Portfolio

-Procedure: Each student completing the portfolio has been assigned a shared folder.
+Each student completing the portfolio has been assigned a shared folder.
 Check your email for shared link.

 If you have any questions, please contact Professor Kiser at akiser@ric.edu.

 All secondary education majors must submit a portfolio of their work to the History Department for the purpose of programmatic assessment.
-It is expected that portfolios will provide developmental rather than summary evidence of your performance and that portfolio artifacts will reflect the NCSS Thematic Standards and the department’s learning outcomes.
+It is expected that portfolios will provide developmental rather than summary evidence of students' performance and that portfolio artifacts will reflect the NCSS Thematic Standards and the department’s learning outcomes.

 You will document content knowledge for each of these standards by explaining how an artifact from a required course addresses a particular standard.
 An artifact is considered to be a substantial evidence (e.g. term papers, critical book reviews, critical essays, document analysis, reaction papers or exams) of your work in required courses.